PX4/PX4-Autopilot/nuttx/configs/stm3210e-eval/README.txt

     from the other, however, in that it uses the NxConsole driver to host the NSH shell.

-    Some of the differences in this configuratino include these settings in the defconfig file:
+    Some of the differences in this configuration include these settings in the defconfig file:

     These select NX Multi-User mode: